Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/en/02_thordan.md

 </table>

 **Tips:**
 - Do not look for Thordan.
-Thordan appears at his position last, giving you the least amount of time to find him.
 Instead, look for the two (of three) knights that spawn closest to the center.
+  - Thordan appears at his position last, giving you the least amount of time to find him.
+  - The two knights will spawn while the Heavy Impacts are resolving (and Thordan is still in the center).
-These two knights will always spawn SW and SE relative to where Thordan will appear later.
+  - The two knights will always spawn SW and SE relative to where Thordan will teleport to later.
+- Have the tanks stand halfway in between and let the party members bring the tethers to them.
+  - Tanks have probably been trained to stand right next to the knights (the tether sources) to pick up the tethers.
+However, if you do this, there isn't enough time to make it to the edge (without Sprint).
-- The two blue prey targets east and west should stand one north away from the party to avoid hitting the tanks with the AoE (and giving them a debuff that will kill them).
+- The two blue prey targets east and west should stand one notch away from the party to avoid hitting the tanks with the AoE (and giving them a debuff that will kill them).

 ## Sanctity of the Ward